KayDVC/Course-Scheduler/README.md

 For example, there is no way to specify the duration of a course.

-If I was to recreate the app, I include the aforementioned functionality.It would most likely be in Python.
-A somewhat similar demo can be found in [the sample recreation](SampleRecreation.ipynb).
+If I was to recreate the app, I would include more robust functionality to make the program ideal for casual use.
+A somewhat similar mockup of an updated version can be found in [the sample recreation](SampleRecreation.ipynb).

 If used as "inspiration," please link back to this repo.